fastly/compute-js-static-publish/README.md

 To specify the service at the time you are scaffolding the project (for example, if you are running this tool and deploying as part of a CI process), specify the `--service-id` command line argument to populate `fastly.toml` with this value.

-## Using the KV Store (BETA)
+## Using the KV Store

 <div id="kv-store"></div>

-Starting with v4, it's now possible to upload assets to and serve them from a [Fastly KV Store](https://developer.fastly.com/learning/concepts/data-stores/#kv-stores).
+// Also, allow populating kv-store and publish id from command line

+Starting with v7, assets are uploaded to a [Fastly KV Store](https://developer.fastly.com/learning/concepts/data-stores/#kv-stores) during the publishing process.
+In addition, the index file is also saved to the KV store.
+As a result, building this way requires no deploy of your application to release a new version.

-When this mode is enabled, you build your application as normal, and as a step during the build, your files are uploaded to the Fastly KV Store, and metadata in the application is marked to source them from there instead of from bytes in the Wasm binary.
+// You build your application as normal, and as a step during the build, your files
+// are uploaded to the Fastly KV Store, and metadata in the application is marked to source them from there instead
+// of from bytes in the Wasm binary.

 You can enable the use of KV Store with `@fastly/compute-js-static-publish` as you scaffold your application, or at any later time.

-At the time you enable the use of KV Store:
+At the time you perform a publish:

 * Your Fastly service must already exist.
 See [Associating your project with a Fastly Service](#associating-your-project-with-a-fastly-service) above.